hun-nemethpeter/cpp-reflector-mini/Proposal.md

 Generating code parts is safe, because you can't create new type only just using an existing one it in TDS.

-Some basic rules: you can create `meta::id_name` (in member, variable or parameter declaration context) but you can't create `meta::type_name` only compiler able to generate it.
+Some basic rules:

+ * you can create `meta::id_name` (in member, variable or parameter declaration context)

+ * you can't create `meta::type_name` only compiler able to generate it.

+ * `meta::define` define a name TDS.
+Can be used later with the `$name` syntax, where name is the defined name.

-`meta::define` define a new kind of macro with a driver.
-Driver is a constexpr `meta::driver` attach a driver to a template
+ * `meta::driver` attach a driver to a template will be called during template instantiation.

 Targeted use cases
 ------------------